morse-simulator/morse/doc/morse/dev/adding_component.rst

         add_data("image", None, 'rgba buffer', 'the data captured by the ImageSensor, stored as a Python Buffer ...') add_data('matrix', None, "mat3<float>", 'long description')

-        add_property('image_width', 256, 'image_width', 'int', 'width of the image, in pixel') add_property('image_length', 256, 'image_length', 'int', 'width of the image, in pixel')
+        add_property('image_width', 256, 'image_width', 'int', 'width of the image, in pixels') add_property('image_length', 256, 'image_length', 'int', 'width of the image, in pixels')

 .. warning::

-    Contrary to ``add_data``, you must only pass basic type in ``add_property`` (bool, float, int, string).
-Indeed, here, we rely on the blender game property system to pass values between the builder script and the code logic, and it only supports these basic types.
+    Unlike ``add_data``, you may only use basic types with ``add_property`` (bool, float, int, string).
+Indeed, here, we rely on the blender game property system to pass values between the builder script and the code logic, and this only supports these basic types.

 Defining the logic of your component
 ++++++++++++++++++++++++++++++++++++